 In his studies of the white worker, as in his treatment of the African world, Du Bois sees the efficacy of what nearly all contemporary Marxists would have considered epiphenomenal (non-causal) forces of culture and group psychology, for advancing or hindering the objective possibility of class consciousness.

 Theories of this sort, that look to the cultural hegemony of the capitalist class over the industrial workers, and for weak points in that stranglehold among the non-proletarian strata, would not come into their own until nearly a generation later, with the early efforts of the Frankfurt School under the guidance of Max Horkheimer.

-Du Bois was already working on these ideas contemporaneously with Plekhanov, Lenin, and other Second and Third International figures, who themselves influenced theorists like Lukacs, Korsch, and Gramsci – making Du Bois probably one of the very first "Western Marxists," in Perry Anderson's sense.
-Though one notably lacking in the global pessimism that typifies Western Marxists; for he was always, however reluctantly, a man of action as well as ideas, and a leader of a people that were always on the move.
+Du Bois was already working on these ideas as a contemporary with Plekhanov, Lenin, and other Second and Third International figures, who themselves influenced later theorists like Georg Lukacs, Karl Korsch, and Antonio Gramsci – making Du Bois probably one of the very first "Western Marxists," in Perry Anderson's sense.
+Though one notably lacking in the global pessimism that typifies Western Marxists; for Du Bois was always, however reluctantly, a man of action as well as ideas, and a leader of a people that were always on the move.

 We also have this very suggestive passage from one of Du Bois’s lesser-known articles, “Black Africa Tomorrow” (1938), that paints a very different picture from the pacifistic Du Bois we've come to know:

 "There is not a European colony in Africa that could stand for a moment against the armed force of its black inhabitants.
 Who can be certain that the white rulers in Kenya, the Union of South Africa, and the Belgian Congo may not some day face the mass of their black subjects in arms – arms supplied by European rivals, or by black America, or even by brown and yellow Asia?"